 Overdose symptoms may include severe dizziness, pounding heartbeats, nausea, vomiting, and feeling like you might pass out.

-What should I avoid while taking nifedipine?
+What should I avoid while taking nifedipine (Procardia XL)?

 Grapefruit and grapefruit juice may interact with nifedipine and lead to potentially dangerous effects.
 Discuss the use of grapefruit products with your doctor.
 Do not increase or decrease the amount of grapefruit products in your diet without first talking to your doctor.